Simi Fehoko

 Simione Tufui Fehoko (/ˈfeɪhoʊkoʊ/ FAY-hoh-koh; born November 5, 1997) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
-He played college football for the Stanford Cardinal and was selected by the Dallas Cowboys in the fifth round of 2021 NFL draft.
+He played college football for the Stanford Cardinals and was selected by the Dallas Cowboys in the fifth round of 2021 NFL draft.

 Early life

 Fehoko played football at Brighton High School in Cottonwood Heights, Utah.
 As a junior he led the state in receiving, posting 65 receptions for 1,656 yards and 24 receiving touchdowns (state record).

 As a senior, he tallied 59 receptions for 1,495 yards and 16 receiving touchdowns.
 He was a two-time All-state selection and was named to the 2015 USA Today All-USA high school football second-team.
 He set the state record for career receiving yards (3,571) and career receiving touchdowns (41).
 He was a four star recruit coming out of high school and committed to Stanford University to play college football.